-Captain Terrible & Jab His Worm; is a symbolic satire painting of political insanity.
-I add a splash of color and a twist of humor to sort out the bull crap of our country's leadership ruled by a delusional spoilt MAN/BOY using tactics to destroy the Canadian spirit of freedoms that is stated in our national song.
+Captain Terrible & Jab His Worm is a symbolic satire painting of political insanity.
+I add a splash of color and a twist of humor to sort out the bull crap of our country's leadership, ruled by a delusional, spoiled MAN/BOY.
+But this is not just a critique, it's a call for all of us to engage in critical thinking and question the status quo.
 That's my take... this is my art.

 O Canada!